 The only catch is that you cannot list FSBO homes on the multiple listing service without a real estate license.
 As a seller, you'll need to have a licensed real estate broker list it on the MLS.

 Typically, real estate brokers end up charging a commission of 5% to 6% for running the entire transaction.
 However, by using a flat-fee MLS broker, sellers can list their FSBO homes for a nominal fee instead of paying thousands of dollars in broker commissions.

-However when listing a FSBO home on the MLS, sellers must do everything from talking to potential buyers, to showings and negotiations.
-In a nutshell, a flat-fee MLS services allow sellers to list their homes on the MLS for a flat fee, around a few hundred dollars.
+However, when listing a FSBO home on the MLS, sellers must do everything from talking to potential buyers, to showings and negotiations.
+In a nutshell, flat-fee MLS services allow sellers to list their homes on the MLS for a flat fee, around a few hundred dollars.
 It's significantly less than what they'd be paying a real estate agent for their listing commission.